 My prized Apple Specialist leather jacket — I don't go anywhere without it unless it's a hot sunny day (in other words, I wear it about 345 days a year since the rain here in Vancouver seldom ever seems to stop)

 Once again, the time has come to Think Different and it's good to be back.
 Back to the Mac.
 We're definitely "thinking different" this time around in the way we do things.
 We're offering non-warranty Macintosh computer service, repair, support and consulting without the sales.
 If you need on-site Mac troubleshooting services, advice or help with your Apple computer system, we're here to assist you.
-The only products we'll be offering will be Kingston Memory Upgrades, a variety of internal hard drives and LaCie External Hard Drives.
+The only products we'll be offering will be Kingston Memory Upgrades, a variety of internal hard drives and Western Digital External Hard Drives.
 You can learn more about exactly what we offer on the Frequently Asked Questions page of our new website.

 My Apple Product Professional pin — unfortunately, I lost my Apple Specialist pin when it fell off of my leather jacket one fateful day (chalk it up to computer stress)

-Having said that, selling Macs came as an afterthought back in 1994 anyway.
-Offering Macintosh support was how we originally got started in 1992 and we're going back to our roots by focusing on out-of-warranty Macintosh service, troubleshooting and consulting once again.
+Having said that, selling Macs came as an afterthought back in 1992 anyway.
+Offering Macintosh support was how we originally got started and we're going back to our roots by focusing on out-of-warranty Macintosh service, troubleshooting and consulting once again.
 Sans sales.
 Note that even if you're covered by a one-year limited (or three-year extended) AppleCare Warranty, there are still many issues which Apple won't cover.
 Have a look at Apple's Warranty Terms & Conditions and pay close attention to section 4 — section 4.2 (xi) in particular.

 Before we go, here's a small sampling of what we do: